Are you wondering how many days you need to explore the city and beyond? Then, you've come to the right place.

 Explore the Parthenon at Centennial Park.
 The Parthenon is a re-creation of the 42-foot statue.
 Athena is the focus of the Parthenon, just as it was in ancient Greece.
 It was originally built in 1897.
 It stands in Centennial Park and houses permanent paintings and a traveling exhibit collection.

-Lunch at Martin’s Bar-B-Que Joint.
-Martin’s is distinct in its approach to cooking – they adhere to the West Tennessee style of slow-cooking the entire pig, which sets them apart from other establishments.
+Lunch at Martin's Bar-B-Que Joint.
+Martin's is distinct in its approach to cooking – it adheres to the West Tennessee style of slow-cooking the entire pig, which sets it apart from other establishments.
 The owner and pit master, Pat Martin, has earned a reputation as a savvy country boy.
 He devotes 4-5 hours to tending the fire, which must be maintained at a consistent 170-180 degrees for optimal cooking.
 See our guide to the best Nashville BBQ here.

 Visit the Frist Art Museum.
 The Frist Art Museum, located in the historic Nashville Post Office, has been converted into an Art Museum.
 The museum boasts a diverse and constantly changing range of exhibitions that showcase an array of art forms and styles, from classic to contemporary, local to international.

 Stroll down the 12 South Neighborhood.
 With various restaurants, coffee houses, bakeries, bars, and boutiques featuring local designers and makers, 12 South is one of the most walkable neighborhoods in Nashville, making it easy to explore.
 12South is the perfect place to spend an afternoon or evening.